-Testing the System
+4.3 Testing the System

-When developing new functionalities, the TDD (Test-Driven Development) approach should be applied.
+When developing new functionalities for Task Catalyst, the TDD (Test-Driven Development) approach should be applied.
 More information on how to use the TDD approach can be found in the following URL:

 http://agiledata.org/essays/tdd.html

 JUnit is the main unit testing system used in the project.
-As the project structure follows the specifications of the Maven dependency management system, JUnit test cases are stored under the /src/test/java directory.
+As the project structure follows the specifications of the Maven dependency management system, JUnit test cases are stored under the /src/test/java directory as shown in Figure 19.